-These and many other common beliefs about cancer clinical research trials are simply not true, says Joshua Beaver, Research Program Manager for Solid Tumor Oncology at Cleveland Clinic.
+These and many other common beliefs about cancer clinical research trials are simply not true, says Denise Dawson, Research Administrator, Taussig Cancer Institute at Cleveland Clinic.

-Mr. Beaver and his colleagues lined up a list of the Top 10 myths that they frequently hear about clinical trials and set about shooting them down one by one:
+Ms. Dawson and her colleagues lined up a list of the Top 10 myths that they frequently hear about clinical trials and set about shooting them down one by one:

 Myth 1: Participating in clinical research provides no benefit to me as the patient